mirelaFotache/springboottest/README.md

 OVERVIEW

-Bookstore is a web application having as main goal the management of Pentalog internal library.
+Bookstore is a web application having as main goal the management of book library.
 Application offers a list of all the available books in the library, with the possibility of reserving them for a period of time.
 Authorized users can reserve books, add ratings and comments about the reserved books and view ratings or comments other users have already given for the books they have read.
 If they don't return the books in time, they are notified periodically about about the delay.